Skip to Content

 The name ‘Michelada’ usually refers to a Mexican beer cocktail recipe that combines any light beer with lime juice, tomato juice and hot sauce.
 It also contains a good dash of umami flavor in the form of additions like Worcestershire sauce, Maggi seasoning and/or soy sauce.

-If you’ve never had a Michelada before, the idea of adding tomato to your beer can sound more than a little bit disturbing.
-But trust me: despite its somewhat funky ingredients, this popular drink tastes great.
+If you’ve never had a Michelada before, the idea of adding tomato to your beer sounds strange, but it works.
+Despite the unusual ingredients, this drink is quite refreshing and balanced.

 Its combination of refreshing beer and tangy lime make it refreshing, while the sauces replenish those much-needed salts you lose while sweating through a hot summer’s day.
 Additionally, because a Michelada is basically diluted beer, it won’t get you too tipsy!